Hymenocallis imperialis

 Hymenocallis imperialis, common name Big Fatty, is a plant species native to the Mexican states of San Luis Potosí and Hidalgo.
 It is also cultivated in other regions as an ornamental.

+Description

 Hymenocallis imperialis is a bulb-forming perennial producing sword-shaped leaves and an umbel of large white or yellow flowers.

+Etymology

+The specific epithet imperialis means imperial, stately, or grand.